 ToggleStar Wars Unlimited: Ashes of the Empire Leader Card Gallery

 Leader cards are the backbone of your deckbuilding strategy in Star Wars Unlimited, as well as being crucial to your offense and defense in-game too.
-Each one is double-sided, as they can deploy once you have enough resources in play, so let’s take a look at the Leader cards for Ashes of the Empire:
+Each one is double-sided, as they can deploy once you have enough resources in play.
+Here are all of the Leader cards for Ashes of the Empire:

 Star Wars Unlimited: Ashes of the Empire Main Card Gallery

 The main cards in your deck will be Units, Events and Upgrades.
-Here’s what we’ve seen for Ashes of the Empire so far:
+Here’s the main set of cards for Ashes of the Empire:

 Star Wars Unlimited: Ashes of the Empire Token Card Gallery